mrtrkmn/mrtrkmn.github.io/content/posts/no-space-left-on-device.md

 ---
-title: "no space left on this device "
+title: "error: no space left on this device "
 date: 2020-05-18T00:00:03+00:00
 # weight: 1
 # aliases: ["/first"]